Home « Assessment Tool «

 Description / Purpose:

-Assessment of parenting behavior for families with young children.
-The KIPS focuses on 12 behaviors believed to be related to effective parenting.
-These are:
+KIPS assesses the quality of parenting behavior for families with young children.
+The KIPS focuses on 12 behaviors related to effective parenting that research has shown to promote children's development.

 1. Sensitivity of Responses